 It is also possible that these hemorrhages in newborns occur when OBGYNs exert force while attempting to deliver a baby that is stuck or otherwise in distress during labor and delivery.
 Subconjunctival hemorrhages are thought to be more likely to occur when certain birthing tools are used, such as forceps or a vacuum extractor.

 Finally, if the umbilical cord was tight around the newborn's neck, you will see a greater likelihood of SCHN.

 It is understandably alarming to see a red patch on your newborn’s eye.
 Fortunately, this is the only symptom of common subconjunctival hemorrhages.
 In a standard case, there is no pain or complications caused by the condition.

 Over the course of a week or two, the sclera will absorb the red blood cells and the mark will disappear.
 If your baby’s eye turns yellow as the blood vessels heal, there is no cause for alarm, as this is a normal part of the healing process.

 The best thing that you can do as a parent is to keep an eye on the red patch as it heals.
 As it heals, the eye may itch occasionally, which can be treated with over-the-counter eye drops.

-Though the healing process is simple, it is still important to follow up with your primary care provider, as they will be able to monitor the healing process and make sure that more serious complications, such as cranial hematomas, are not developing.
-In some extremely rare cases, subconjunctival hemorrhage may lead to some permanent eye damage.
+Still, keep an eye on it and keep your pediatrician in the loop.
+There is an extremely rare risk of more serious complications, such as cranial hematomas, are not developing.
+In some extremely rare cases, SCHN may lead to some permanent eye damage.
 Treatment for these cases will depend on the severity of the condition.

 - Signs of an eye infection, e.g. pus or thick discharge, redness, swelling, fever